ministryofjustice/security-guidance/docs/secure-disposal-of-it-public-and-private-cloud.md

 # Secure disposal of IT - public and private cloud

-This document is the Ministry of Justice \(MoJ\) IT Disposal of Equipment Guidance covering:
+This document is the IT Disposal of Equipment Guidance covering:

 -   Data sanitisation and deletion within a public or private cloud environment that a Service Provider hosts.

 -   The decommissioning of Storage Area Network \([SAN](https://en.wikipedia.org/wiki/Storage_area_network)\) and Virtual Machine \([VM](https://en.wikipedia.org/wiki/Virtual_machine)\) based technology.

-It is designed to ensure the confidentiality of MoJ data remains when a cloud service is decommissioned.
+It is designed to ensure the confidentiality of data remains when a cloud service is decommissioned.

-This information is part of the MoJ asset management policies and guidance on [media handling](cyber-and-technical-security-guidance.md#media-handling).
+This information is part of the asset management policies and guidance on [media handling](cyber-and-technical-security-guidance.md#media-handling).

 **Note:** For disposal of physical on-premise media and data, refer to the [Secure disposal of IT - physical and on-premise](secure-disposal-of-it-physical-and-on-premise.md) guidance.